akauppi/GroundLevel-firebase-es/DEVS/Wishes for Cloud Build.md

 Tried other ways as well.
 To me, it seems the YAML parser is not capable of expanding the `&npmStep` (anchor) and `*npmStep` (reference).
 Maybe it is a matter of just configuring it, so it can?

 Beta v.
 2021.03.19

+## Regional builds

+As described in [FR: Select build region](https://issuetracker.google.com/issues/63480105) (Google IssueTracker)

+The slowness of image pull seems a bit ridiculous.
+This would likely help, plus simply make things "more local" for people in EU / Asia corners of the world.

+*tbd. list how long it takes for Cloud Build to pull the custom builder (once per build)*